 Private First Class James Thomas Smith of Lake City was born on April 4, 1924.
 He was the son of Thomas and Verlie Bratcher Smith.
 He served in the 7th Marines, 1st Division.
 He was killed in action on Peleliu Island on September 15, 1944.
 He was buried in Pine Hill Cemetery on November 30, 1947.

-Parents: Mr. and Mrs. Tom Smith, Rt 2, Lake City, TN; Brothers Gary Smith and Paul D. Smith.
+Parents: Mr. and Mrs. Tom Smith, Rt 2, Lake City, TN; Sisters-Ruth, Margie, Shirley, and Barbara

 Navy Cross Citation: